 Why are we called ASCUS?

-An ascus also is type of cell found in lichen – itself a structure formed by a symbiosis of organisms from two very different kingdoms (fungi and plants), just as we are a symbiosis of artists and scientists.
+An ascus also is type of cell found in lichen – itself a structure formed by a symbiosis of organisms from two very different kingdoms (fungi and plants), just as we are a symbiosis of creative practitioners and scientists.
 In lichen, the ascus is the place where spores are produced which then colonise new, barren areas of the world.